ndouellette/writing.evbogue.com/src/documents/posts/algorithm.html.md

 And all because one idiot designer at a certain blue company decided he wanted a more beautiful website for a large userbase of overweight low-IQ people who could appreciate good design if it smacked them in the face.

+"Good design only has power over sophisticated people, you idiot." shouted the CEO from his corner office.

 Congratulations, America.
 You are free.
 Now you need a deployable personal website that doesn't look like shit.